pranavrc/tenor/README.md

 ##### *Chordifying* a musical piece

-Using `generate-entity-map`, we built a map of `{:pos beat, :note note}` pairs and generated a musical piece with just rhythm and melody.
+Using `generate-entity-map`, we built a map of `{:note note, :pos beat}` pairs and generated a musical piece with just rhythm and melody.
 Time to *harmonize* it.

 The [harmony](https://github.com/pranavrc/tenor/blob/master/src/tenor/harmony.clj) namespace contains procedures that construct chords from notes.
 For instance, the [major-chords-octave-down](https://github.com/pranavrc/tenor/blob/master/src/tenor/harmony.clj#L21) function takes a note, constructs the major chord of the note shifted down by one octave (Example, F3 major chord if the note is F4), and returns a hash-map `{:pos beat :note major-chord-of-note-shifted-one-octave-down}` of that note.